 Cybercrime is estimated to cost global businesses over $2 trillion by 2019.
 39% of enterprises admit that their own lack of internal security resources and expertise have left vulnerable to external threats.
 Without adequate talent that can tackle and identify vulnerabilities, organizations are left searching for solutions via a Managed Security Service Provider (MSSP).

 Outsourcing your organization’s threat intelligence, vulnerability assessment, and remediation efforts to a MSSP can allow your internal team to focus on only high level strategization tasks.
 MSSP teams work 24/7 to monitor your organization’s network security and keep your team safe from getting burnt out on the mountain of work that’s already on their plates.

 Due to the current cybersecurity skills shortage, many organizations are finding it difficult to find internal team members that are skilled enough to monitor a wide array of threats and patch vulnerabilities without getting burnt out.
 It’s not realistic to demand a human worker to stay available 24/7.
 Nevertheless, digital threats still can occur at any time.
 This is the reason why most organizations search far and wide for the right MSSPs that offers 24/7 support, manages their security controls, oversees patch management projects, and provides emergency response support.

 Roughly 50% of those organizations seek out MSSPs for their intrusion detection and prevention services whereas a staggering 71% of organizations look to an MSSP to provide them with overall security expertise.
-With 65% of companies convinced that hiring MSSPs will improve their security posture, it begs to question what services might an MSSP offer above and beyond what has already been detailed?
+With 65% of companies convinced that hiring MSSPs or remote it security services will improve their security posture, it begs to question what services might an MSSP offer above and beyond what has already been detailed?
 Here are a few key capabilities that MSSPs may also provide

 - Intrusion Detection Systems (IDS)/Intrusion Prevention Systems (IPS)